 Court Security in Canada is a new report of the Canadian Judges’ Forum (the Forum).
-The Forum, a conference of the Canadian Bar Association, includes about six hundred judges from across Canada.
+The Forum includes about six hundred judges from across Canada.
 One of the main goals of the Forum is to provide a meeting place within the CBA for judges of all courts, and in line with that goal, to take on projects of interest to all members of the judiciary.

 This Report is one such project.
 It considers unique Canadian challenges for ensuring the safety of judges and other court personnel.
 The Report looks at the range of situations that may be confronted by Canadian judges, largely as a result of the size and geographic diversity of the country, and surveys the various practices, procedures and legislation governing those situations.
 The Forum collected anecdotes from sitting judges about their own experiences and perceptions, and those anecdotes are emphasized throughout the Report.
 The Report concludes by providing a checklist of general questions for court administrators, and a checklist of specific questions related to personal security that judges may wish to routinely consider.